JarvyJ/HomeIntent/docs/docs/getting-started/microphones.md

 Here are a few microphone options that are known to do well:

- * Jabra Speak 410 (the 510 and other bluetooth options are more trouble than they are worth)
+ * Jabra Speak 410 (the 510 has bluetooth, but will work wired just fine)
  * Playstation Eye Camera

+Some older jabra firmwares have issues with muting/being found on Linux, but upgrading the firmware (using [Jabra Direct](https://www.jabra.com/software-and-services/jabra-direct)) will solve the problem.
+The irony being that Jabra Direct only runs on Mac/Windows, but the firmware fixes problems on Linux...

 If you find any other microphones that perform well, let us know!
 I want to try out a microphone comparison at some point, and see what performs well at various price points.